-How can we give a unified, contemporary identity to a revered campus neighborhood?
+How can we bring a unified, contemporary identity to a revered campus neighborhood?

 HIGHLIGHTING ART AND ARCHITECTURE

 The Sam Fox School of Design & Visual Arts is one of the top programs for art, architecture, and design in the country.
-Anabeth and John Weil Hall, a new architecture, art, and design building for the Sam Fox School, embodies the university's commitment to creativity in the 21st century.
-The new building will include flexible, naturally lit lofts for classes and studios, all of which will be positioned around a digital fabrication shop and a light-filled central courtyard with a towering green wall.
+Anabeth and John Weil Hall, a new building for the school, embodies the university's commitment to creativity in the 21st century.
+The new building includes flexible, naturally lit lofts for classes and studios, all of which are positioned around a digital fabrication shop and a light-filled central courtyard with a towering green wall.
 Glass walls allow views between studio spaces, building a feeling of community among artists and designers.
 Meanwhile, a mural wall in the Commons features new work by alumni each year.
-In centering its work spaces around the fabrication shop and courtyard, Weil Hall's design will inspire the university's multidisciplinary scholarship, creative activity, and innovative research.
+In centering its studio spaces around the fabrication shop and courtyard, Weil Hall's design inspires the university's multidisciplinary scholarship, creative activity, and innovative research.

-An expansion to the Kemper Art Museum will increase exhibition space and allow the museum to permanently display a larger portion of its world-class collection.
-The gallery's faceted, stainless steel exterior will reflect the campus landscape and sky while the double-height, glass-lined lobby will open up an introverted building and offer expansive views of Brookings Hall, the campus's landmark building, as well as the museum's sculpture garden and Tisch Park, a new green space that will replace much of the East End's surface parking lots.
+A major expansion of the Mildred Lane Kemper Art Museum increases exhibition space for varied and outsized art and allows the museum to permanently display a larger portion of its world-class collection.
+The gallery's striking new stainless steel exterior reflects the dynamic movement of campus and sky while the double-height, glass-lined lobby opens up an introverted building.
+The lobby offers expansive views of Brookings Hall, the campus's landmark building, as well as the museum's sculpture garden and Tisch Park, a new green space that replaces much of the East End's surface parking lots.

-The Sumers Welcome Center, a new building for Undergraduate Admissions and Student Financial Services, will be the first stop for visitors and prospective students.
+The Gary M. Sumers Welcome Center, a new building for Undergraduate Admissions and Student Financial Services, is the first stop for visitors and prospective students.
 The glass-enclosed building was designed to put the Welcome Center's activity on display in addition to giving visitors upfront, personal views of the school's distinct landscape, including the new Tisch Park, and Brookings Hall.

 Sumers' companion building, the Craig and Nancy Schnuck Pavilion, houses a large café and a bike hub in addition to the university's Environmental Studies Program and Office of Sustainability.
 Together, the two new glass pavilions frame the towers of Brookings Hall beyond.
-A new underground parking garage will allow the nearly six acres of impervious surface parking to be replaced with lawns, trees, and plantings.
-It will also orient visitors, increase access to the new East End, and promote low-carbon transportation by providing electric vehicle charging stations, designated car share parking, and an on-campus bus stop.
+A new underground parking garage allows nearly six acres of impervious surface parking to be replaced with lawns, trees, and plantings.
+It also orients visitors, increases access to the new East End, and promotes low-carbon transportation by providing electric vehicle charging stations, designated car-share parking, and an on-campus bus stop.

-While remaining faithful to the original Cope and Stewardson plan, each of these buildings embodies a vibrant, contemporary approach to materials, technology, and approach to sustainability.
-By emphasizing long-term flexibility, sustainability, and welcome, the newly built spaces will ensure a unified and well-connected East End for generations to come.
+While remaining faithful to the original Cope and Stewardson plan, each of these buildings embodies a vibrant, contemporary approach to materials, technology, and sustainability.
+By emphasizing long-term flexibility, sustainability, and welcome, the newly built spaces ensure a unified and well connected East End for generations to come.
 They also reflect a redoubled commitment to art and design and the important roles both play at a private research university.